-For the secondary analysis of SOZ localization, we use the clinician notes to extract the onset channel(s) for each patient in the TUH dataset.
-This results in 72 seizures originating from the temporal lobe and 48 originating from extra-temporal lobes.
-There are 59 seizures in the left hemisphere and 61 in the right.
+For the downstream analysis of SOZ localization, we use the clinician notes to extract the onset channels for each patient in TUH.
+This results in 72 seizures originating from the temporal lobe and 48 from extra-temporal lobes.
 While the localization data is not used during detection, it plays a crucial role in epilepsy treatment.
-Thus, we evaluate how accounting for label noise in the detection task impacts the post-hoc localization performance.
+Thus, we evaluate how accounting for label noise during detection impacts the localization performance.